 This cursor is commonly activated on the scroll bar of a page.
 For this property, use the following code for the class of your HTML element.

 You might have felt familiar with the following cursor.
 This is because it’s the cursor that’s used by Microsoft Excel or Google Sheets when you hover or click on a cell.
 If you have never used Excel and never experienced this cursor, check out this video and also the image below.

 Okay, let’s see the next property now.

 5+ HTML CSS Projects With Source Code

 This property may be common in using Microsoft Powerpoint.
 You may have seen this cursor when trying to resize an image in Powerpoint or even in Microsoft Word.
 Here’s what it looks like.

 Now, the next property is common in buttons on websites.

 This cursor is common for indicating a button or a link that should be clicked by a user.
 Here’s how it would look like when used:

 5. cursor: not-allowed

 This type of cursor may be slightly familiar when hovering over some websites.
-For example, maybe when hovering on a section of a website which you’re not allowed to click, fill in, or edit.
+For example, maybe when hovering over a section of a website that you’re not allowed to click, fill in, or edit.
 Here’s how this cursor looks like for you to get a better visualization: